 And so I say that what we have to do is get the planks out of our own eyes.
-Then—when we reach the point that God is satisfied that we are going in the right direction, and doing what is proper, and that we'll be good witnesses before Him—He will certainly open the doors.
-But we have to make sure that God is the One that gives the judgment that we are ready, and not we ourselves; because we (mankind) tend to be very hypocritical when we look at ourselves and our own unrighteousness—and our own preparedness for what God wants us to do.
+Then, when we reach the point that God is satisfied that we are going in the right direction, and doing what is proper, and that we'll be good witnesses before Him, He will certainly open the doors.
+But we have to make sure that God is the One who gives the judgment that we are ready and not we ourselves because we (mankind) tend to be very hypocritical when we look at ourselves, our own unrighteousness, and our own preparedness for what God wants us to do.
 But God will open the doors of evangelism for the church when the church itself is ready.

 Back in Isaiah 58, verse 7 gives the second part of this.
 God says:

 Isaiah 58:7 Is it [this fast] not to share your bread with the hungry, and that you bring to your house the poor who are cast out; when you see the naked, that you cover him, and not hide yourself from your own flesh?

 The other major activity that we do during a fast is good works.
 As I said before, this isn't necessarily something that we would do on the Day of Atonement.
 But it is a general admonition about what we would do during a normal fast.
 But we can get the spiritual principles out of this.
 We should be doing things that benefit others—[such as] feed, shelter, and clothe those who are in need.

 However, we should look at the more spiritual side of this—especially today.
 What does feeding the hungry parallel, spiritually?
 I would say that is a pretty fair way of saying "preach the gospel," teach God's Word.
 That's one of the things that fasting helps to do.
 It puts us in the proper attitude to do.